DipikaPawar12/Computer-Vision-Codes/ObjectDetector/README.md

 # Object Detector
 ---

-- This folder contains jupter notebook file of face, eye, car and pedestrains detection as a part of Object Detection
+- This folder contains jupyter notebook file of face, eye, car and pedestrains detection as a part of Object Detection
 -